PingjunChen/pycontour/README.md

 ## Motivation
-Contour is one of the most important concept in plenty of image-based applications, mainly for the representation of region of interest (ROI), especially in medical imaging domain.
-[OpenCV](http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_tutorials.html) and [shapely](http://shapely.readthedocs.io/en/stable/manual.html) both provide a few contour functionality support.
+Contour is one of the most important concept in plenty of image-based applications, mainly for the representation of region of interest (ROI), especially in medical imaging area.
+[OpenCV](http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_tutorials.html) and [shapely](http://shapely.readthedocs.io/en/stable/manual.html) both provide a few contour functionalities.

-This package tries to simplify and standardize the contour representation in python.
-Different from OpenCV, each contour is represented as a numpy 2d array with shape 2*n and height always comes first in this package.
-Moreover, back and forth conversion between this representation with OpenCV or shapely are supported, enabling developers to use the functionalities of OpenCV and shapely.
+This package tries to standardize the contour representation in python.
+Different from OpenCV, each contour is represented as a numpy 2d array with shape 2*N ([0-h 1-w]), in which height always comes first.
+Moreover, back and forth conversion between this representation with OpenCV or shapely are supported, enabling developers to take advantage of the functionalities of both OpenCV and shapely.
 If you find [pycontour](https://github.com/PingjunChen/pycontour) to be helpful for your work, please `star` this repo.

 ## Installation
 To install pycontour, libgeos need to install in advance.
 Other required packages can refer to requirements.txt.
 ```
 $ sudo apt-get install libgeos-dev
-$ pip install shapely
-$ pip install opencv-python skimage
+$ pip install shapely opencv-python skimage
 $ pip install pycontour
 ```

 ## Usage example
-Contour representation can be transformed back and forth.
-The user can operate the contours in their favor manner.
+Contour representation can be transformed back and forth between this representation with the way OpenCV or shapely represents.
+The user can use contour in their favor manner.
+We recommend numpy 2d array (2*N:[0-h 1-w]) as the standard representation, which is easiest to understand in our opinion.

 ```
 # load image
 img_path = "./data/Imgs/20181218042607.jpg"